rstacruz/cheatsheets/CONTRIBUTING.md

 weight: -5                # lower number = higher in related posts list
 deprecated: true          # Don't show in related posts
 prism_languages: [vim]    # Extra syntax highlighting
+intro: |
+  This is some *Markdown* at the beginning of the article.
 tags:
   - WIP
   - Featured